Walk safer and smarter outside

 Be aware of medication side effects

-Different medications can affect your walking in various ways, says Patrick J. Maloney, M.D.
+Different medications can affect your walking in various ways, says Patrick J. Maloney, MD.
 He’s a board-certified orthopedic surgeon at Mercy Medical Center in Baltimore.
 Some examples:

 • Beta blockers, often used for high blood pressure.
 They can reduce the usual rise in heart rate that comes with exercise.
 That means that if you have a target heart rate during exercise, you might not hit it.
 (Target heart rate is the number of beats per minute that tells you you’re exercising hard enough to get heart benefits.)
 A better way to judge may be watching your level of effort, breathlessness and fatigue.* In other words, if you can’t speak while you exercise, you’re probably working too hard.